tyconsulting/blog.tyang.github.io/_posts/2015-06-10-collecting-configmgr-logs-to-microsoft-operation-management-suite-the-nice-way.md

 <h3>Introduction</h3>
 I have been playing with Azure Operational Insights for a while now, and I am really excited about the capabilities and capacities it brings.
 I haven’t blogged anything about OpInsights until now, largely because all the wonderful articles that my MVP friends have already written. i.e. the OpInsights series from Stanislav Zheyazkov (at the moment, he’s written 18 parts so far!): <a title="https://cloudadministrator.wordpress.com/2015/04/30/microsoft-azure-operational-insights-preview-series-general-availability-part-18-2/" href="https://cloudadministrator.wordpress.com/2015/04/30/microsoft-azure-operational-insights-preview-series-general-availability-part-18-2/">https://cloudadministrator.wordpress.com/2015/04/30/microsoft-azure-operational-insights-preview-series-general-availability-part-18-2/</a>

 Back in my previous life, when I was working on ConfigMgr for living, THE one thing that I hate the most, is reading log files, not to mention all the log file names, locations, etc. that I have to memorise.
 I remember there was even a spreadsheet listing all the log files for ConfigMgr.
-Even until now, when I see a ConfigMgr person, I’d always ask “How many log files did you read today?” – as a joke.
+Even until now, when I see a ConfigMgr person, I’d always ask "How many log files did you read today?" – as a joke.
 However, sometimes, when sh*t hits the fan, people won’t see the funny side of it.
 In my opinion, based on my experience working on ConfigMgr, I see the following challenges in ConfigMgr log files:

 <strong>There are too many of them!</strong>